29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/one-offs/JWSReflection.typ

 \
 Our second qualifying match - Q11, we played against 10478S Gearers and 13765T MTS_Bubblegum, whilst being allied to 10478B SubZeroRobotics.
 We lost this match 19-3 because we let them take positive corner first, which gave them a sizable point advantage.
 \
 However, we managed to win our 5 other matches, winning AWP for 1 of them.
 In a later chapter our head strategist, Thomas Robb, will provide an indepth analysis of strategy and plays made during qualification and elimination.
 This meant that we qualified 4th out of 24 teams.
-Looking at our objectives, this means that we have definately succeeded with our first objective "A Force to Be Reckoned With".
+Looking at our objectives, this means that we have definitely succeeded with our first objective "A Force to Be Reckoned With".

 == Aliance Selection and Elimination
 For Alliance Selection, 17711E Entropy were our alliance partner, meaning we made No. 1 Seed for elimination.
 We picked each other because we were both consistent bots, both with the ability to carry the match if needed to.
 We won our QF match against 1875N Noodle and 13765T MTS_Bubblegum by securing positive corners.